Grimsa, salmon fishing in Iceland

 The Grimsa Lodge was built on the drawings of famous fly fishing architect Ernest Schwiebert who fished the Grimsa for many years.

 Some maintain that the lodge is something you need to see at least once in a lifetime.
 It is a huge building on the cliff overlooking the Laxfoss.
-It is spacious, wonderfully comfortable and managed by one of Iceland’s leading chefs which will leave you weighing which was better, the fishing or the food, at the end of your stay.
+It is spacious, wonderfully comfortable and managed by one of Iceland’s leading chefs.
+In fact, you may well leave wondering whether the fishing or food was the best bit of your stay.

 Iceland’s prolific salmon area

 The river and lodge are tucked a short distance away from Borganes, the landscape is varied, made more so by its tributary the Tungua.

 Road transfers are usually included from either Keflavik airport (1 hour 20 minutes) or Reykjavik (45 minutes).